Capital Gains Tax

-For example, in most cases the final eighteen months of ownership will be treated as if occupied by the home owner even if they have moved to live elsewhere.
+For example, in most cases the final 9 months (2019-20: 18 months) of ownership will be treated as if occupied by the home owner even if they have moved to live elsewhere.
 There are also special rules where the owner was not living in the house due to a requirement to live elsewhere for work related reasons.

 Contrary to a popular myth, if you work from home you will not automatically affect your entitlement to the main residence exemption.
 The important issue is to ensure that you do not identify any specific room or area in the house as being used exclusively for business reasons.
 Occasionally this is unavoidable where your business requires the conversion of a room into something like a surgery, clinic or studio that is used exclusively for business purposes.
 In such cases, when the house is sold, it will be necessary to compute how much of any capital gain relates to the room or area used exclusively for business purposes.